tel/purescript-intmaps/docs/Data/IntMap.md

 mergeRight :: forall a.
 IntMap a -> IntMap a -> IntMap a
 ```

+Like `mergeWith` but where values from the right constituent always override
+values from the left.

 #### `mergeWithKey`

 ``` purescript
 mergeWithKey :: forall a.
 (Int -> a -> a -> a) -> IntMap a -> IntMap a -> IntMap a
 ```

+Like `mergeWith` but where the splatting function has access to all of the
+keys where conflicts arise.

 #### `mapWithKey`